jaehyeon-kim/personal-site/src/posts/2019-11-29-Dynamic-Routing-and-Centralized-Auth-with-Traefik-Python-and-R-Example.md

 In _commands_, the Docker provider is enabled (`--docker`) with a custom domain name (`k8s-traefik.info`).
 A dedicated network is created and it is used for this and the other services (`trafic-net`).
 A single HTTP _entrypoint_ is enabled as the default entrypoint.
 Finally monitoring dashboard is enabled (`--api.dashboard`).
 In _lables_, it is set to be served via the custom domain (hostname) - port 80 is for individual services while 8080 is for the monitoring UI.

-It is necessary to set up a custom hostname when setting up rules that include multiple hosts or enabling a HTTPS entrypoint.
+It is necessary to have a custom hostname when setting up rules that include multiple hosts or enabling a HTTPS entrypoint.
 Although neither is discussed in this post, a custom domain (`k8s-traefik.info`), which is accessible only in local environment, is added - another post may come later.
 The location of _hosts_ file is

 * Windows - `%WINDIR%\System32\drivers\etc\hosts` or `C:\Windows\System32\drivers\etc\hosts`
 * Linux - `/etc/hosts`